sphinx-contrib/confluencebuilder/doc/configuration.rst

     .. note::

-        This option cannot be used with |confluence_cleanup_archive|_.
+        This option cannot be used with :lref:`confluence_cleanup_archive`.

     A boolean value to whether or not purge legacy pages detected in a space or parent page.
 By default, this value is set to ``False`` to indicate that no pages will be removed.
 If this configuration is set to ``True``, detected pages in Confluence that do not match the set of published documents will be automatically removed.
-If the option |confluence_parent_page|_ is set, only pages which are a descendant of the configured parent page can be removed;
-    otherwise, all flagged pages in the configured space could be removed.
+If the option :lref:`confluence_parent_page` is set, only pages which are a descendant of the configured parent page can be removed; otherwise, all flagged pages in the configured space could be removed.

     .. code-block:: python